 The benefits that you, your family, and your favorite local businesses & organizations receive from having an independent Sylvania media outlet will continue, but only with your support.

 Throughout the year there are also more actions you can take that directly impact local journalism in your community:

 - Share Sylvania News stories and social posts on your own personal pages;

 - Use the Sylvania City & Township directory to peruse, shop, and support your local businesses-- Listings in the directory are also completely free of charge for businesses, and help shops and restaurants to connect with consumers in the community.

 It truly is a great honor to be your source for Sylvania news, events, and information.
-Thank you for your continued support, and from everyone behind the Sylvania News/Simply Sylvania community newsletter and community website, we wish you all a happy holiday season!
+Thank you for your continued support!